 b) Using financing

 Ideally, this type of gap in your cash flow is best fixed with a line of credit.
-There is one problem.
+However, there is one problem with this approach.
 Getting temporary financing from a lender is difficult.

-There is one alternative that can solve this problem.
+One alternative can solve this problem.
 It’s called invoice factoring.
-It’s a solution that offers many of the benefits of a line of credit but is simpler to obtain.
+Factoring is a solution that offers many of the benefits of a line of credit but is simpler to obtain.

 2. What is factoring?